SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures.md

 > [!TIP]
 > For information on how to migrate a legacy setup with MySQL/MS SQL database to Cassandra, see [Migrating the general database to Cassandra](xref:Migrating_the_general_database_to_Cassandra).

 By default, Cassandra is installed on the same machine as DataMiner.
 However, when your system has a high load, it is strongly recommended to move the Cassandra database towards an external (Windows or Linux) machine.
-This way, DataMiner and Cassandra don’t affect each other during heavy operations.
+This way, DataMiner and Cassandra do not affect each other during heavy operations.

 In case Cassandra struggles with the load generated by DataMiner, you can add additional Cassandra nodes.
 In that case, DataMiner will connect to one of the nodes, which will act as a coordinator that makes sure the data is stored in the appropriate nodes.